Chechen leader says Macron stance on cartoons inspires terrorists | Technology

 In an Instagram post on Tuesday, Kadyrov said Macron was wrong to characterise the display of such cartoons as free speech.
 "You are forcing people into terrorism, pushing people towards it, not leaving them any choice, creating the conditions for the growth of extremism in young people's heads.
 You can boldly call yourself the leader and inspiration of terrorism in your country," Kadyrov wrote, addressing Macron.

-Macron's office did not immediately reply to a request for comment on Kadyrov's remarks.
 Macron has hailed Paty as "a quiet hero" and has pledged to fight "Islamist separatism" in France.
+Asked by Reuters to comment, an official in the French presidential administration said: "We won't be intimidated and we put on notice those who sow hatred, which, in Kadyrov's case, is unacceptable."

 ALSO READ